General Information about the UK and Custom Tours.

 Attractions in Scotland are from three main providers, Historic Scotland who have properties like Edinburgh Castle, the National Trust of Scotland with Culloden Battlefield, and Private operators with properties amongst many like Eilean Donan Castle or Cawdor Castle, Scone Palace etc;

-Both Scottish Heritage and the National Trust will try and sell you their pass however that pass will only gain you entry to their properties.
+Both Historic Scotland and the National Trust of Scotland will try and sell you their pass however that pass will only gain you entry to their properties.

 The only pass suggested for consideration when travelling is the Scottish Heritage Pass which allows entry to both organisations sites and some private places.

 However you should check whether this pass is value to where you visit

 Currency in the United Kingdom